nrahul32/jira-scripts/README.md

-This repo contains the scripts which I've written that can be useful in the following areas:
+This repo contains the scripts which can be used to interact with the Jira API for:

+- Searching for a ticket
+- Adding a ticket
-- checking if a service is running or not
+- Updating a ticket
-- uploading/downloading contents from s3 to machine
+- Making calls using cookie absed authentication